1738Creations/streaming-bot-billboard_hot_100_comp/README.md

 I KNOW... that dynamically updating the HTML and CSS in the way I have is very bad.
 It was the simplest way I could think of without using a ton of external libraries.
 The idea is to keep these bots simple so an average streamer can figure them out.

 The Billboard Hot 100 data is apparently available from Billboard.
 They hang it out there.
 The first link I found was on some dodgy looking website, but the data seems to be correct.
 I validated a couple of entries.
 I've had to convert it from an insanely chaotic csv to a well ordered JSON.
 It's not sorted by date (ascending) and song ranks (ascending).

+Could be adapted in to a poll bot but I wouldn't recommend it.
+I have another bot in the works for that.

 Twitch doesn't fully support whispers, Mixer does.
 I created a new Twitch account and 3 days later I was still unable to send whispers.
 Apparently this is intentional as some form of anti-spam?
 It's ridiculous and greatly reduces the viability of this game.
 There's a Twitch script regardless.